KyleNorlander/E06a-Bullets/README.md

 The arcade.check_for_collision_with_list(sprite, spriteList) method takes a sprite and a spriteList and returns a list of any elements from spriteList that are currently colliding with sprite.

-self.player.kill() will remove the player sprite. .kill() can be (similarly) used to remove any sprite.
+#USE THIS FOR MAIN2, self.player.kill() will remove the player sprite. .kill() can be (similarly) used to remove any sprite.

 As always, let me know if you have any questions.